libretro/docs/docs/library/fceumm.md

 - The FCEUmm core's core provided sample rate is 48000 Hz
 - The FCEUmm core's base width is 256
 - The FCEUmm core's base height is 240
-- The FCEUmm core's max width is 256
+- The FCEUmm core's max width is 256 (602 when using NTSC Filters)
 - The FCEUmm core's max height is 240
 - The FCEUmm core's core provided aspect ratio is 4:3 DAR or 8:7 PAR